 I am using clear waterslide decal paper.
-It does come in clear as well as white, and you can pick the one you would like for your project.
+This type of paper is available in clear and white, and you can pick the one you prefer for your project.
 It also comes in versions for both inkjet and laser printers.
-Be sure to pick the type that will work with your printer as well as the version you want for your project before getting started.
+Be sure to pick the type that works with your printer and the version you want for your project before getting started.

 - Printer (you can see which I use here)